Diode-pumped Lasers | previous | next | feedback |

 Types of Laser Diodes for Diode Pumping

-There are different types of laser diodes which can be used for diode pumping:
+There are different types of laser diodes which can be used for diode pumping, and very much differ in terms of optical power:

 - Low-power lasers (up to roughly 200 mW) can be pumped with small edge-emitting laser diodes.
-These exhibit a diffraction-limited beam quality and make it fairly easy to achieve the same for the solid-state laser.
+These exhibit an essentially diffraction-limited beam quality and make it fairly easy to achieve the same for the solid-state laser.

-- Broad area laser diodes typically generate several watts and are suitable for pumping solid-state lasers with output powers up to a few watts.
+- Broad area laser diodes typically generate several watts and are suitable for end pumping solid-state lasers with output powers up to a few watts (see Figure 1).
 Their beam quality is substantially asymmetric, but normally still sufficient for achieving a diffraction-limited laser output without using complicated optics.

-- High-power diode bars emit tens of watts (or even > 100 W), allowing for higher output powers, particularly when several bars are combined.
-Their beam quality is strongly asymmetric and fairly poor, so that their brightness (radiance) is much lower than that of lower-power diodes.
-Various types of beam shapers are used to symmetrize the beam quality.
+- High-power diode bars emit tens of watts (or even more than 100 W), allowing for higher output powers, particularly when several bars are combined.
+Their output beam is strongly asymmetric, and the beam quality is poor, so that their radiance (brightness) is much lower than that of lower-power diodes.
+Various types of beam shapers are used to symmetrize the beams.
 This makes it easier either to pump a bulk laser or to couple the light into a fiber.

 Depending on the type of laser diode, different kinds of pump optics are used.
 It is also possible to use fiber-coupled diode lasers, which make it possible to separate the actual laser head from another package containing the pump diodes, so that the laser head can become very compact.